mkurz/deadbolt-2-scala/QuickStart.md

 1. A default handler.
 You can always use a specific handler in a template or controller, but if nothing is specified a well-known instance will be used.
 2. Named handlers.

 An example implementation follows, based on the sample app.
-You can also use `be.objectify.deadbolt.scala.cache.DefaultHandlerCache`.

     @Singleton
     class MyHandlerCache extends HandlerCache {